 As I came in, she was talking with one my other coworkers and hit both of us with an interesting one.

 These years have been marked by constant change.
 I began dating my wife, married her, and had a son.
-When it came to career, I had two part-time jobs and two full-time positions.
+When it came to my career, I had two part-time jobs and two full-time positions.
 I also graduated college and dropped out of seminary.
 Meanwhile, I’ve had five addresses in two states.

-1. It Isn’t Static.
+1. It Isn’t Static

 I entered my 20’s with a clear idea that I was going to immediately branch out and launch my own ministry.
 I wanted to travel full-time and speak at churches across the country.
 In reality, I got to do some of that but it never got bigger than a side gig.

 Instead, I discovered that my passion for ministry is matched only by my gift for marketing.
 It turns out, most churches and ministries struggle to articulate who they are and need someone like me to help with that.
-I love stepping in and working with organizations through these heart-level questions that ultimately define how they relate to donors and volunteers.
+I love stepping in and working with organizations through those heart-level questions that ultimately define how they relate to donors and volunteers.

 I’ve had several jobs through the years.
 With the exception of my current one, I took those positions with the sense that they were only for a season.
 I knew I was there for a time and I needed to invest in the responsibilities God had given me.
 However, I also knew not to get too comfortable either.

 We often think of calling as a static, long-term concept.
 But God puts us in specific places for specific times.
 We don’t have to know our ten-year plans before we get moving.
 Click & Tweet!
 We must only be obedient in taking the next step when he reveals it.